 A mattress topper is a simple and affordable way to add an extra layer of comfort to your bed, helping you to get a good night's sleep and wake up feeling refreshed.
 It's also an effective way to reduce pressure on your joints, which can lead to pain relief.
 But what is the best mattress topper for shoulder pain?
 We're here to help you find out!

 A common cause of shoulder pain can be linked to poor posture.
 When we hunch over, whether it's at a desk or on our smartphone, we put unnecessary strain on our shoulders and neck.
 This can lead to tension headaches, as well as pain and stiffness in the shoulders.

 Apart from poor posture, certain medical conditions may also lead to severe shoulder pain.
-This includes rotator cuff injuries, bursitis, tendinitis, and impingement syndrome.
+This includes rotator cuff injuries, glenohumeral disorders, bursitis, and acromioclavicular joint disorder.
 All of these conditions can be quite painful, but there are many effective treatments available.
 If you have persistent pain in your shoulder or think that the pain is due to any of these medical conditions, never hesitate to seek the help of a doctor or medical practitioner.